chalestristian/goodtask-service/README.md

 My professor gave me an A for the project.
 He knows we didn't have the solution architecture class before yours, so he just wanted to see it work and it worked well.

 Now, more experienced, I decided to refactor this project to make it as simple and easy as possible, using concise patterns and updating the tools used.

+This project is about the service only.
+If you want to see the frontend, can go to: [chalestristian/goodtask-frontend](https://github.com/chalestristian/goodtask-frontend)

 <br />